mosaicml/composer/composer/algorithms/augmix/README.md

 > 🚧 Composing Regularization Methods
 >
 > As general rule, composing regularization methods may lead to diminishing returns in quality improvements while increasing the risk of creating a CPU bottleneck.

+> ❗ CIFAR-10C and ImageNet-C are no longer out-of-distribution
+>
+> [CIFAR-10C and ImageNet-C](https://github.com/hendrycks/robustness) are test sets created to evaluate the ability of models to generalize to images that are corrupted in various ways (i.e., images that are _out-of-distribution_ with respect to the standard CIFAR-10 and ImageNet training sets).
+> These images were corrupted using some of the augmentation techniques in `augmentation_set=all`.
+> If you use `augmentation_set=all`, these images are therefore no longer out-of-distribution.

 ## Attribution